brocaar/chirpstack-network-server/docs/features.md

 the received join-request and in case of a positive response, it will transmit the join-accept to the node.

+## Adaptive data-rate

+LoRa Server has support for adaptive data-rate (ADR).
+In order to activate ADR, The node must have the ADR interval and installation margin configured.
+The first one contains the number of frames after which to re-calculate the ideal data-rate and TX power of the node, the latter one holds the installation margin of the network (the default recommended value is 5dB).
+From the node-side it is required that the ADR flag is set for each uplink transmission.

+**Important:** ADR is only suitable for static devices, thus devices that do not move!

 ## Network-controller interface

 Although a network-controller component is still to be implemented, it is